Does 1 Corinthians 9:19-23 mean Paul did not keep God's Law?

 Did Paul act as a hypocrite -- that he lied and deceived -- that he had double standards, and that he refused to keep God's law and taught others they did not have to keep it?

 How can Paul become a "Jew."?
 Paul was a Jew!
-Racially, and religiously!
+Nationally, and religiously!
 "But Paul said, I am a man which am a Jew of Tarsus, a city in Cilicia, a citizen of no mean city: and, I beseech thee, suffer me to speak unto the people" (Acts 21:39; 22:3).
 As for his religion he said, "But when Paul perceived that the one part were Sadducees, and the other Pharisees, he cried out in the council, Men and brethren, I am a Pharisee, the son of a Pharisee: of the hope and resurrection of the dead I am called in question."
 (Acts 23:6).
+There were Pharisees in the CHURCH (see Acts 15:5).
 Paul wasn't in a new religion.
 In fact the Christians were looked upon as another sect of Judaism.
 There was the "sect of the Sadducees" (Acts 5:17).
-The "sect of the Pharisees" (Acts 15:5).
 The Christians were called the "sect of the Nazarenes" (Acts 24:5).
 Whom Paul was the "ringleader."
 The Christians did not think they were in a new religion, but the same religion, with Jesus was the ultimate sacrifice for sin, and not the blood of bulls and goats.
 The Book of Hebrews expounds and explains this in detail.
 It was the "time of reformation" (Hebrews 9:10).
 The same religion but reformed when it came to the sacrifices.
 The Christians still went to synagogues and the temple services (Acts 3:1; 9:2).
 So Paul was a Jew!
 So what does he mean when he said he became a Jew?

 The Context of the Passages